 6. Unless otherwise required for proper adhesion, ensure that all surfaces are dry prior to painting.

-Type W 5 (Smooth Rubbed Wall Finish):

-Only water curing will be permitted on any walls being rubbed.

-Unless otherwise specified in the Contract Documents, for surfaces above the normal water level in tanks.

-Inside faces of walls of channels and conduits in which liquid is to flow.
-Dress to the full height of the walls.

 Type W 6 (Sack Rubbed Wall Finish):

 Unless otherwise specified in the Contract Documents, provide a sack rubbed finish on any concrete surfaces exposed to view including: